THE TRAVELLING HISTORIAN -- EASTER ISLAND

 As our cruise ship approached Easter Island or Rapa Nui 'Great Island' as it is known to the inhabitants, it appeared out of the mist like a giant sperm whale.
 Called the most isolated place on the globe, this grass-covered island is 14 miles long and 7 miles wide and has an area of 66 square miles.
 It is composed of three main volcanic summits, Rano Kau, Poike and Terevaka.
 The oldest is Poike which erupted on two occasions: one 9-million years ago and the other 2.5-million years ago.
 Lava from Rano Kau is as old as 950,000 years and the youngest from Terevake is about 300,000 years old.
 The last volcanic eruptions on Rapa Nui occurred about 13,000 years ago.
 Its maximum elevation is 1670 feet.
 Chile is located 2300 miles to its east and Pitcairn Island 1300 miles to the west.
 The island was annexed to Chile in 1888 and today some 4000 people call it home, 2000 of whom are said to be able to trace their ancestry back to the original Polynesians.

 Radiocarbon tests done on charcoal produced during forest clearing activities indicate that the island was probably settled by Polynesians around 300-400 AD.
 These people likely arrived from the Marquesas Islands from the west.
-They brought with them bananas, taro, sweet potato, sugarcane and paper mulberry as well as pigs, chickens and rats.
+They brought with them bananas, taro, sweet potato, sugarcane and paper mulberry as well as pigs, chickens and rats, which they ate.
 The island at one time supported a relatively advanced and complex civilization.

 The first Europeans to see Rapa Nui came with a Dutch navigator named Admiral Jakob Roggeveen.
 His little flotilla of three small ships were thousands of miles from nowhere in the vastness of the world's largest ocean when they reached the shelter of an island not yet plotted on any map on April 5, 1722.
 "To the land the name Paasch Eyland was given because it was discovered by us on Easter Day."
-AT the time the population was about 2-3 thousand but may have been as high as 10-15 thousand a cenury or two before.
+He noted that the land produced "bananas, potaotes, surgar-cane of remarkable thickness and many other kinds of the fruits of the earth, although destitute of large trees and domestic animals except poultry."
+At the time the population was about 2-3 thousand, but may have been as high as 10-15 thousand a century or two before.

-The Moai were carved with primitive tools between the 11th and 17th centuries AD in incredible burst of creative activity which for some unknown reason came to a halt around 1680.
-The statues represented incarnations of deified ancestors either because they were important chiefs or individuals who had made a significant contribution to the community.
+Between the 11th and 17th centuries AD in an incredible burst of creative activity, which for some unknown reason, came to a halt around 1680, the Rapa Nui. using very primitive tools, carved the moai, their name for these immense statues.
+They may have represented incarnations of deified ancestors, either because they were important chiefs, or individuals who had made a significant contribution to the community.
 The statues - all men - faced inward to bestow their blessings and powers on the surviving clan members.
 Each face of the long-eared, legless human male torso is different and intended to represent in a stylized way the appearance of the person commemorated.
-Most are 15 to 20 feet tall but the largest is 70 feet all (taller than the average 5-story building) and weigh from 10 up to 270 tons.
+Most are 15 to 20 feet tall, but the largest is 70 feet all (taller than the average 5-story building) and weigh from 10 up to 270 tons.
 The largest ones were thought to have been made in the 1600s.

 The Carving Tool - A Piece of Basalt Rock